Why do you need a blog in 2021?

 Once upon a time, I was pro at mansplaining, and it had to stop.

-I started to write what I wanted to share, which meant people could click the link if they were interested.
+I started to write what I wanted to share, which meant people could click the link if interested.

 When I am nervous, I talk non-stop and don’t stop to breathe and end up being oblivious to where I’ve gone in the conversation.